Tuesday, 25 March 2025

 I'm usually wary of any bar with an office-like suspended ceiling, but the beer selection more than excused this feature.

-The 8% 'Love Taker' pastry stout may not have been the most sensible pick on this long day out, but it was quite marvellous.
-Should you prefer to stick with the cask, Marble, Ossett and Wigan Brewhouse provided the selection on this visit.
-Real Crafty is somewhere I'd linger for longer on a less full-on day.
+Should you prefer to stick with the cask in Real Crafty, Marble, Ossett and Wigan Brewhouse provided the selection on this visit.
+This is somewhere I'd happily linger for longer on a less full-on day.

 But this was a full-on day and we were soon making a half-mile walk north along the side of Mesnes Park, on our way to another of Wigan's current Good Beer Guide entries.